homas KIRBY b. 1841/42 in Ireland.

 Seventy-Fifth streets, and cost $2,500; and the company now has a double horse hook and

-ladder truck and one two-wheeled hand hose cart, with one thousand feet of robber hose; and an
+ladder truck and one two-wheeled hand hose cart, with one thousand feet of robber hose;

 auxiliary company of No. 4 has a hand hose cart and five hundred feet of rubber. hose.
 The